(c) MRSA Action UK December 2011

 How do doctors diagnose Clostridium difficile infection?

-It is difficult to diagnose Clostridium difficile infection on the basis of its symptoms alone, therefore the infection is normally diagnosed by carrying out laboratory testing which shows the presence of the Clostridium difficile toxins in the patient's faecal sample.
+Clostridium difficile infection is normally diagnosed by carrying out microbiological testing which will confirm the suspicion of Clostridium difficile toxins in the patient's faecal sample.
+Passing an endoscope into the patient’s colon is also used to confirm a diagnosis.

 Who does it affect?
 Are some people more at risk?